17shiraz/ClickLLM/README.md

 This repository contains the code and extended results for our paper "LLM-as-a-Judge in Entity Retrieval: Assessing Explicit and Implicit Relevance"

 ## Main Results
-Comparing LLM-based relevance judgments to human annotations on DBpedia-Entity.
+Figures 1 and 2 compare LLM-based relevance judgments to human annotations on DBpedia-Entity.
 ### Figure 1: Llama Model Evaluations

 <table>